DataDog/integrations-core/kafka/README.md

 ### Configuration

-Edit the `kafka.d/conf.yaml` file,  in the `conf.d/` folder at the root of your Agent's directory.
+Edit the `kafka.d/conf.yaml` file,  in the `conf.d/` folder at the root of your Agent's configuration directory.

 #### Metric Collection